 A Nightmare on Elm Street 4: The Dream Master, written by Brian Helgeland and Scott Pierce, directed by Renny Harlin (The Long Kiss Goodnight), offers nothing new, relying on a proven formula that begins to look so tired.
 More important, Krueger is no longer the vicious killer of the first three movies — he has been turned into a wisecracking villain straight out of Sesame Street, not Elm Street.

-The acting is not very good either.
+Englund is at the very least a commanding presence, but the same thing can’t be said of the rest of the cast.
 None of the young actors register.
-To make matters worse, Patricia Arquette (True Romance), who had played Kristen, couldn’t reprise her role.
-The part went to newcomer Knight, who is decidedly less talented than Arquette.
-Thankfully, Knight exits the story pretty quick and Wilcox takes over the lead, who is a (slightly) better heroine than Knight.
+To make matters worse, Patricia Arquette (Boyhood), who had played Kristen in A Nightmare on Elm Street 3: Dream Warriors, couldn’t reprise her role.
+The part went to newcomer Tuesday Knight, who is decidedly less talented than Arquette.
+Thankfully, Knight exits the story pretty quick and Lisa Wilcox (Bill & Ted’s Excellent Adventures) takes over the lead, who is a (slightly) better heroine than Knight.

 Conclusions & Final Thoughts: